openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

     It is possible to pass both PyTorch weights ``.pth`` or OpenVINO™ IR ``openvino.xml`` to ``--load-weights`` option.

 By default, the model is exported to the OpenVINO™ IR format without extra feature information needed for the ``explain`` function.
-To use OpenVINO™ IR model, please first export it with `--dump-features`` parameter:
+To use OpenVINO™ IR model in ``otx explain``, please first export it with ``--dump-features`` parameter:

 .. code-block::